25 May 6 Super Summer Weekend Projects to Cut Your Energy Bill(Last Updated On: August 2, 2018)

 Vampires are a big part of today’s entertainment industry, but don’t let them suck any additional energy from your family.
 Energy sucking devices (or appliances and electronics that use energy even when they are off) are called vampire devices.

-Take some time to walk around your house and note anything with a clock or light that is on, even though the device is off.
+Walk around your house and note anything with a clock or light that is on, even though the device is off.
 To reduce your energy bill, then plug these devices into surge protectors or use outlets connected to wall switches.

 - Replace Light Bulbs